SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

-ex) Although some people prefer waking up early, I prefer waking up late ex) Even though some people love going to the beaches, I prefer skiing ex) Despite the advantages of living in the country, I prefer living in the city. ex) some people like playing the computer games; neverthless, I like reading books. ex) some people like movies; however, I don't I prefer books
+ex) Although some people prefer waking up early, I prefer waking up late ex) Even though some people love going to the beaches, I prefer skiing ex) Despite the advantages of living in the country, I prefer living in the city. ex) some people like playing the computer games; nevertheless, I like reading books. ex) some people like movies; however, I don't I prefer books

-stunning (BEAUTIFUL) - (adjective) extremely beautiful or attractive a stunning dress a stunning view over the bay of Saint Tropez
+stunning (BEAUTIFUL) - (adjective) extremely beautiful or attractive: a stunning dress a stunning view over the bay of Saint Tropez

-permanently - (adverb) always and for ever
+permanently - (adverb) always and for ever:
 Smoking is likely to damage your health permanently.
 Michael and his family have settled permanently in the States.

-leisurely - (adjective) used to describe an action that is done in a relaxed way, without hurrying We enjoyed a leisurely picnic lunch on the lawn.
+leisurely - (adjective) used to describe an action that is done in a relaxed way, without hurrying:
+We enjoyed a leisurely picnic lunch on the lawn.

 lawn - (noun) an area of grass, especially near to a house or in a park, that is cut regularly to keep it short: